Venue: The Pearl

 Show Length: 90 minutes

-This November, heavy metal legends Judas Priest unleash their Redeemer of Souls Tour at the Pearl Concert Theater inside Palms Casino Resort.
+This October, heavy metal legends Judas Priest return with their Redeemer of Souls Tour at the Pearl Concert Theater inside Palms Casino Resort.

 British band Judas Priest developed quite a fan following during the late '70s and early '80s heavy metal craze.
 Their debut album, "Rocka Rolla," was released in the fall of 1974, but it wasn't until the success of their second album, 1976's "Sad Wings of Destiny" that the group earned a deal with the American label CBS/Columbia, who released their next album, "Sin After Sin," in early 1977.